brimdata/zed/docs/lake/design.md

 Both a `commitish` and a `ref` may drop omit `@` suffix and refer solely to the pool name, in which case it becomes pool@main.

-Complicating matters further, a `ref` may be specified a simple name without the `pool@` qualifier when the pool context is known from another argument as in merge or rename.
+Complicating matters further, a `ref` may be specified as a simple name without the `pool@` qualifier when the pool context is known from another argument as in merge or rename.
 We will refer to this plain name as `sref` below (short `ref`).